SIDOR: History

 Founded in 1953 as a public company, it was privatised in 1997 under President Rafael Caldera, with a 60% stake going to Argentina's Ternium.
+A famous Italian company, Innocenti, was the leading company driving all the start up of the project.

 It was renationalised in mid-2008 under Hugo Chávez following a series of industrial disputes over pay which had paralysed the company for over a year.
 In early 2009 compensation of around $1.65bn was nearly agreed for the nationalisation of Ternium's 59.7% stake, with Ternium also keeping a 10% stake in the company.

 Production went down from 4.3 million tons in 2007 to 307 thousand tons in 2016, production capacity being 4.6 million tons.
 Thousands of workers were said to be staring at the ceiling instead of working as of March 2019.

-In March 2020, the factory was reactivated to help dealing with health emergency caused by Covid-19 pandemic.
+In March 2020, the factory was reactivated to help dealing with health emergency caused by COVID-19 pandemic.
 It now produces industrial gases such as oxygen, nitrogen and argon.

 In January 2021, during the second wave of COVID-19 and collapse of Manaus' health system, in Brazil, Jorge Arreaza, Venezuela's Foreign Minister, following instructions from Nicolás Maduro, offered part of his country's stock of oxygen to the government of Amazonas.
 About 100,000 liters were loaded at Siderúrgica del Orinoco (SIDOR) to proceed to Brazil.